Ben Moore, Chief Product Officer

 Share this Post

 Smartphones have the potential to transform workflows for nurses and other hospital caregivers.
-Rather than carrying around multiple devices, smartphones give clinicians mobile access to the EMR, integration with nurse call and telemetry, and a secure platform for collaboration.
+Rather than carrying around multiple devices, smartphones give clinicians mobile access to the EMR, integration with nurse call and telemetry, and secure medical communication and collaboration.

-Zebra Technologies TC51-HC
+Zebra Technologies TC52-HC1

-Why buy it: Support.
+Why buy it: Long-Term Quality

 Zebra and its partner network are well established in healthcare, offering plenty of resources to help your project succeed.
 Zebra made sure the TC52-HC is backwards compatible with TC51-HC accessories and future-proofed the device through Android 10 and later.

 This device needs no introduction.